Ireland out to summon ghosts of 2015 on Super Saturday

 "One of the most special, though.
 It came down to small margins like Jamie's tackle."

-Jamie Heaslip's late tackle - dislodging the ball for Stuart Hogg's grasp as the Scotland full-back dived across the try line for what would have been no more than a late consolation score - proved to be the difference between Ireland winning and losing the title.
+Jamie Heaslip's late tackle - dislodging the ball from Stuart Hogg's grasp as the Scotland full-back dived across the try line for what would have been no more than a late consolation score - proved to be the difference between Ireland winning and losing the title.

 But they didn't know that yet.
 A 40-10 victory ensured they were top of the table with one game of the tournament remaining and the retention of their title was in sight.